Buttery, hot, doughy, soft, crunchy and sweet. The only problem I have with these waffles is that I will never enjoy any other waffle again.

 1 cup pearl sugar

-Pour the yeast mixture into the well and mix until blended on medium speed (we use the paddle in our Kitchen Aid mixer).
-Add the eggs (one at a time).
-Add in the melted butter a bit at a time to let it incorporate.
-Finally, add the vanilla and cinnamon if you are using it.
-Be sure to mix well after each addition to the batter.
-Keep in mind the batter will be thick and VERY sticky (this is normal).
+6. Add the vanilla and cinnamon if you are using it.
+Be sure to mix well to incorporate ingredients after each addition to the batter.
+Batter will be thick and VERY sticky (this is normal).

-If you want to keep them store in in a ziplock bag in the refrigerator for a day or two and reheat in the toaster oven or regular oven.
-They can also be frozen for up to 2 months and then heated in the oven.
+If you want to keep waffles store in in a ziplock bag in the refrigerator for a day or two and reheat in the toaster oven or regular oven.
+They can also be frozen for up to 2 months and then heated in the oven at 350 degrees until warm through.

 PRINT RECIPE